-You also have the ability to invite other individuals (speakers), who are then able to independently use our tool to make presentations.
+You also have the ability to invite other individuals (speakers), who are then able to independently use our tool to hold presentations.
 To do this, you enter the name and email address of the recipient.
 That person will then receive an invitation to register.
-As the project administrator, you then see the voting results (content, date, time) for the individual speakers within your personal customer area.
+As the manager, you then see the voting results (content, date, time) for the individual speakers within your personal customer area.

 The lawful basis for processing is to enable us to perform our services for our customers under contract, Art.
 6 (1)(1)(b) GDPR.

-If you receive an invitation from a project administrator by email, then you can log into your secure access area with your email address and a password.
-Within that area, you can view your personal data and the documents and materials uploaded by the project administrator.
+If you receive an invitation from a manager by email, then you can log into your secure access area with your email address and a password.
+Within that area, you can view your personal data and the documents and materials uploaded by the manager.
 If you use our tool to make a presentation, the voting results will be stored together with your name, the date and the time.
-These data will also be available for viewing by the project administrator.
+These data will also be available for viewing by the manager.

 You can delete your access at any time.
 If you do so, your personal data will be immediately erased.